shuffle-project/melvin-asr/README.md

 ASR-API provides two APIs for two different usecases:

-1. A REST API based uon HTTP requests that handles the transcription of files in an async workflow, enabling user to send an audio file in a first request and receive the transcription via a second request as soon as the transcript is ready.
+1. A REST API based un HTTP requests that handles the transcription of files in an async workflow, enabling user to send an audio file in a first request and receive the transcription via a second request as soon as the transcript is ready.
 See [REST Documentation](docs/rest-api.md)
 1. A Websocket API that does provide streaming capabilities.
 See [Websocket Documentation](docs/websocket-api.md)

 ## Testing